 If your loved one had a green thumb or felt particularly close to the earth and environment, planning an eco-inspired tribute for their celebration of life may be just what they’d want.

-Consider gathering their loved ones and each plant a tree in their memory.
-Get a plaque made to set by the first tree planted and spend the afternoon picnicking.
-Afterwards, share stories with one another.
+Consider gathering their loved ones and plant a tree in their memory.
+Get a plaque made to set by the first tree planted and spend the afternoon picnicking, and afterwards, share stories with one another.

 Photo Credit: Markus Spiske